IgorMarques/GemCounter/README.md

 GEMS:

-therubyracer: 2
+therubyracer: 2 - Call JavaScript code and manipulate JavaScript objects from Ruby.
+Call Ruby code and manipulate Ruby
-compass-rails: 1
+compass-rails: 1 - Integrate Compass into Rails 3.0 and up.
-bootswatch-rails: 1
+bootswatch-rails: 1 - Bootswatches converted to SCSS ready to use in Rails asset pipeline.

 TOTAL: 3